Roonil03/ExpenseTrackerProject/README.md

 # oopsJavaProject
-This folder contains the OOPs Java Project, created by the "Aryans" of the class!
+This folder contains the OOPs Java Project.

+Wait till we get more details...